lipingh/sdc/README.md

 # RESTful API
-Build a RESTful API for the [Project Catwalk](https://github.com/lipingh/fec) in 2 weeks.
+Build a Ratings and Reviews RESTful API for the [Project Catwalk](https://github.com/lipingh/fec) in 2 weeks.

 # Tech stack